 If you don't know which concert you'd like to exchange into, you can bank your tickets for use at a later date.
-Banked tickets expire in August 2016.
+Banked tickets expire each year on August 31.
 You will automatically be issued a tax-deductible contribution receipt for expired banked tickets.

-You may also choose to turn back your tickets for a tax-deductible contribution (for the purchase value of the tickets not including fees) up to concert start time at no additional charge.
+You may also choose to turn back your tickets for a tax-deductible contribution (for the purchase value of the tickets not including fees) up to concert start time at no additional charge, or donate them to our sponsor a student program (will use the value of your tickets to send a student to a concert on your behalf).
 Past performances, complimentary tickets and events not presented by the Minnesota Orchestra are restricted from turnbacks and/or tax credit.

 Single ticket buyers are subject to a $5 per-ticket exchange fee.
 There are no exchange fees for Subscribers with the exception of a $5 per-transaction fee applied to exchanges beginning seven days prior to the performance, as well as for exchanges into summer concerts prior to the last day of the regular concert season.
 Any remaining balance left over from a ticket exchange will be held for you as an exchange credit that you may use for future purchases during the season.

-Easy Pass tickets are subject to a $5 per-ticket exchange fee once redeemed for a performance ticket.
+Easy Pass tickets are subject to a $5 per-transaction exchange fee once redeemed for a performance ticket.
 Unused Easy Passes expire one year after the date of purchase.